 Maybe it’s because I’m freshly into yoga, but according to my physical therapist, I’m dramatic.
 But if you’re reading this I’d like to believe you’re on my side, therefore, you don’t think I’m dramatic.
-I love attending yoga classes at my gym but on Sunday’s, weather permitting, i’ll be outdoors absorbing sunlight at King of Pops Yoga.
+I love attending yoga classes at my gym but on Sunday’s, weather permitting, I’ll be outdoors absorbing sunlight at King of Pops Yoga.
 It’s free.
-Classes are located in the Old Fourth Ward at the field next to the skate park.
+You can find their classes in the Old Fourth Ward at the field next to the skate park.
 It’s right off the beltline.

 Why I love yoga

 1. It forces me to slow down and pay attention to how my body moves.